Employment in enterprises in the National Capital Region (NCR) exhibited a slower rate of increase in the third quarter of 2017

 National Statistician and Civil Registrar General

-See more at the Labor Turnover Survey landing page.
+See more at the Labor Turnover Survey (LTS) page.